 How to Create Evergreen Content

-As you begin producing content, go through the following steps.
+As you begin producing content, go through the following five steps.

 Consider your topics.
 As you come up with evergreen content ideas, consider your topic, industry, and business.
 Brainstorm the type of content that will build a foundation of information your target audience will seek.
 For example: